zuozhenggh/learning-library/data-management-library/oci-di/create-data-assets/create-data-assets.md

 3. Your policy details will be displayed.
 Click on **Edit Policy Statements**.
 ![](./images/policy-details.png " ")

-4. Your **Edit Policy Statements** screen is displayed and you can see your current policy statements.
+4. The **Edit Policy Statements** screen is displayed and you can see your current policy statements.
 Check **Advanced** for Policy Builder.
 ![](./images/policy-another-button.png " ")

 5. You will add the necessary policy statements to **enable access to Oracle Object Storage** and **to use Autonomous Data Warehouse** as target for your data integration tasks.
 In this workshop, the Data Integration workspace and Object Storage data asset belong to the same tenancy so the following statements are needed.
 Copy the following statements and paste them in the **Policy Builder** box, each statement as a new line: